FullScreenShenanigans/Documentation/Storage.md

 ItemsHolder.clear();
 ```

-To clear the collection, but keep some items which will always be in the collection, utilize ItemHoldr's `valueDefault` property.
+To clear the collection, but keep some items which will always be in the collection, utilize ItemsHoldr's `valueDefault` property.

 ```typescript
 let ItemsHolder: ItemsHoldr = new ItemsHoldr({